Riverstation Office Building

 •Chimney effect ventilation

-- 2005—AIA Vermont Excellence in Architecture – Citation Award
+AIA VT Excellence in Architecture Design – Citation Award

-The unique and flexible office/business space has a broad material palette (many of which are recycled) left in-the-raw to weather naturally.
-In addition, abundant daylight and chimney-effect ventilation are integrated into the design to maximize energy efficiency and indoor environmental quality.
+The unique and flexible office/business space has a broad material palette, including many recycled materials, and they have been left in the raw to weather naturally.
+In addition, abundant daylight and chimney effect ventilation are integrated into the design to maximize energy efficiency and indoor environmental quality.

 The Jury commented that there was “honesty and directness of the massing and materials.
 It has a train shed quality, which seems appropriate for its site.”
 “The form itself is very simple - the Architects seemed to have accepted that so that more emphasis could go into the detailing and facade.”– 2005 AIA Vermont Design Award Jury